 Virginia Commonwealth University requires all students traveling outside the U.S. for university-sanctioned* travel to enroll in VCU's international health and emergency assistance insurance plan with Cultural Insurance Services International (CISI).
-Here are the full plan details.
+Here is the CISI Policy for 2022-2023.
 This insurance plan covers health care costs incurred during university-sanctioned international travel and provides emergency assistance, including medical or security evacuations and repatriation of remains.
 Registration details, rates, an overview video, app/portal information and the Schedule of Benefits are included below.

 *University-sanctioned student international travel includes: studying and interning abroad, research or service-learning abroad, and other travel connected to VCU related activities or that are funded by VCU.